Part of the Hiring Your First Employee hub.

 Many entrepreneurs think a busy season means they need more staff.
 You may find some weeks are overwhelming, while others are quiet; the pressure can feel urgent but temporary, and the revenue can come in waves.
 Founders are trying to hire in those moments because they react to short-term needs.

-Before hiring, check if your demand is just for a season or if it’s growing.
+Before hiring, check whether your demand is seasonal or growing.
 This keeps costs down while you check if your growth is real.
 You may also find that your business needs better planning, simpler offers, clearer systems or if it’s just for a few weeks, think about freelancers.

-Being ready to hire means you have enough work for a full-time salary for a long time.
+Being ready to hire means you have enough work for a part-time or full-time salary for a long time.

 Identifying the Specific Gaps in Your Current Operations